marzooqy/anycrc/README.md

 This is a Cython module with bindings to the [crcany](https://github.com/madler/crcany) library.
-It supports calculating CRC hashes of arbitary sizes as well as updating a crc hash over time.
-It takes advantage of crcany's ability to efficiently combine multiple CRCs to parallelize the CRC's calculation.
+It supports calculating CRC hashes of arbitary sizes as well as updating a CRC hash over time.

+Anycrc supports all of the CRCs listed in the [RevEng CRC Catalogue](https://reveng.sourceforge.io/crc-catalogue/all.htm).

 ## Installation